jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DV 3 Formula for calculating maximum deduction
 Formula
-(1) The formula referred to in section DV 2(8) is— taxable income − non-resident passive income.
+(1) The formula referred to in section DV 2(8) is—taxable income − non-resident passive income.
 Definition of items in formula
 (2) The items in the formula are defined in subsections (3) and (4).
 Taxable income